nestybox/sysbox-ee/README.md

 The sysboxd.service is ephemeral (it exits once it launches the other sysboxd services).

-If you are curious on what these Sysboxd services are, refer to the [Sysboxd design document](docs/design.md).
+If you are curious on what the other Sysboxd services are, refer to the [Sysboxd design document](docs/design.md).

 If you hit problems during installation, see the [Troubleshooting document](docs/troubleshoot.md).

 ## Usage

-To launch a system container with Docker, simply use the Docker `--runtime=sysbox-runc` flag:
+To launch a system container with Docker, point Docker to the Sysboxd container runtime, using the `--runtime=sysbox-runc` option:

 ```bash
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest
 root@my_cont:/#
 ```

-If you omit the `--runtime` flag, Docker will use the default runc runtime to launch regular application containers (rather than system containers).
+If you omit the `--runtime` option, Docker will use its default runc runtime to launch regular application containers (rather than system containers).

 It's perfectly fine to run system containers along side with regular Docker application containers on the host at the same time; they won't